Skip to content

 Photographic documentation.
 US courts, UK courts, and Canadian courts have all established that tool-mark testimony requires documentary photograph evidence that the jury and opposing experts can review independently.
 The comparison photograph must show both specimens at the same magnification in the optical-bridge split-view, with a scale bar, and with the striation agreement region clearly indicated.
 In India, the BSA 2023 § 39 expert-opinion provision implies that the basis of the opinion (including the visual comparison record) should be documentable and reproducible.

-Three-dimensional imaging of tool marks produces a height map of the specimen surface at micrometre-level resolution, converting the visible striation pattern into quantitative surface-height data.
-The technology that achieves this in forensic laboratories is confocal scanning microscopy or focus-variation microscopy (both white-light interferometry based), used in the Cadre TopMatch and the NIST Ballistic Toolmark Research Database acquisition platform.
+Three-dimensional imaging produces a height map of the specimen surface at micrometre-level resolution, converting the visible striation pattern into quantitative surface-height data.
+Forensic laboratories achieve this through confocal scanning microscopy or focus-variation microscopy, both white-light interferometry based, as used in the Cadre TopMatch system and the NIST Ballistic Toolmark Research Database acquisition platform.

 Confocal microscopy basics.
 In a confocal microscope, a pinhole aperture eliminates out-of-focus reflected light.
 By scanning the specimen through a range of focal distances and recording the focal plane at which each surface point returns maximum signal intensity, the instrument builds a full 3D height map.
 Modern forensic confocal systems (Sensofar S neox, Leica DCM8, Bruker Contour GT) acquire data at x-y pixel spacings of 0.5-2 micrometres and z-height resolutions below 50 nanometres.
 A full striated mark acquired at 50x magnification over a 5 mm x 2 mm area may produce a dataset of 10 million height points.